 You can remove irrelevant topics from your analysis by ignoring them.
 If you ignore a topic that topic is no longer taken into account when clustering responses, but the texts themselves are still available for inclusion in other topics.
 To see the effects of the ignore you need to re-explore.

-When you download the result of your analysis as Full Excel or Full CSV, you will have a Excel or CSV file containing your original data appended by the analysis result from Explorer.
-Explorer performs a row based analysis of your data in respect to your pinned topics, target concepts and sentiments, and for each text it adds the result of the analysis to the corresponding row.
-In the following we explain the appended columns.
+When you download the result of your analysis as Full Excel or Full CSV, you will have an Excel or CSV file containing your original data appended by the analysis result from Explorer.
+Explorer performs a row based analysis of your data in respect to your pinned topics, target concepts and sentiments, and for each text, it adds the result of the analysis to the corresponding row.
+In the following, we explain the appended columns.

 And the following shows exporting to Excel:

 Models: Saving and Applying your Models to other Projects